The World’s Deepest Cave Known As ‘Everest Of The Caves’

 Voronya Cave, also known as Krubera Cave, The Deepest Cave In The World!

-The cave, known as Krubera-Voronya, is considered the “Everest of the caves”.
-The total length of cave passages reaches 13,232 m, the depth is -2,197 m.
-It’s located in Abkhazia (Georgia) near the Black Sea.
+The cave, known as Krubera or Voronya, is considered the “Everest of the caves”.
+The total length of cave passages reaches 13,232 m, the depth is -2,197 m, making it the deepest known cave in the world.
+It is located in the Arabika Massif of the Western Caucasus, in the Gagra Range of the Abkhazia region.

 The difference in elevation of the cave's entrance and its deepest explored point is 2,197 ± 20 metres (7,208 ± 66 ft).
 It became the deepest-known cave in the world in 2001 when the expedition of the Ukrainian Speleological Association reached a depth of 1,710 m (5,610 ft) which exceeded the depth of the previous deepest-known cave, Lamprechtsofen, in the Austrian Alps, by 80 metres (260 ft).